-Over the years the company evolved, and changes in the company's name and address can be seen reflected in the information printed on the four of cups.
-This is not always consistent with information printed on the box, however, since earlier stocks might still be being used.
+Over the years the company evolved, and changes in the company's name and address can be seen printed on the four of cups which are a helpful, approximate, dating guide.

 The random numbers printed on the lower part of the fours of cups are manufacturer's control numbers and their exact meaning is unknown, but may be related to accounting of the inland revenue tax.